nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```

 ### 2.iii.d Finding expired ingredients: `find-expired-ingredient`
-Finds all ingredients from the ingredient list that are currently expired.
+Finds all ingredients from the ingredient list that are expired on a particular
+date.
+There is some flexibility here for you to choose the input date according
+to your needs.
+For instance, you can enter a future date to check which ingredients
+would be expired by that date, and hence plan your inventory accordingly.
+If you
+wish to find currently expired ingredients, simply enter the current date as
+the input date.

-Format: `find-expired-ingredient/CURRENT_DATE`
+Format: `find-expired-ingredient/INPUT_DATE`
-  * `CURRENT_DATE` must be a valid date in YYYY-MM-DD format.
+  * `INPUT_DATE` must be a valid date in YYYY-MM-DD format.

 Example:
 `find-expired-ingredient/2021-11-05`